meeran03/burki/docs/DESIGN_PHILOSOPHY.md

 ---

-*This design philosophy serves as the foundation for all future development on the Buraaq Voice AI platform.
+*This design philosophy serves as the foundation for all future development on the Burki Voice AI platform.
 Consistency in application of these principles ensures a cohesive, professional, and innovative user experience.*

 **Last Updated**: December 2024
 **Version**: 1.0